tylerpittman/NursingHomesSNA/README.md

 # NursingHomesSNA

 This project uses the Nursing Home Compare open datasets from the Centers for Medicare and Medicaid Services.
+Linked to the 2015 American Community Survey, county information from 2010 United States Census and Hospital Referral Regions from the Dartmouth Atlas Project.

+This manuscript is the first published to utilize social network analysis for the ownership groups of American nursing homes.
+It is also the first to use Hospital Referral Region as an ecologic unit to denote nursing home competition and care quality.

 #!-@-!#!-@-!#!-@-!#!-@-!#!-@-!#!-@-!#!-@-!# \
 Order to run MedicareUS_scripts \